andreros/react-news-platform-example-app/README.md

 and then open the [http://localhost:3000/](http://localhost:3000/) url on your browser.

-## Known Issues

-- The client application does not respond correctly to full page refreshes when it is outside the main `/` route.
-Outside this route a `Cannot GET ...` error is prompted to the user.
-  - `Workaround:` Get back to the main `/` route and refresh the browser window.

 ## Where to go from here (read it "further improvements")

 - Implement proper `bearer token` header submission on every authenticated API request and validation on the API side.